PPE Objective vs Conversions Case Study - Knowledge Bomb #11

 People love to tell you what works and what doesn’t.
 But, in the land of Facebook Ads, there are too many variables to rely on a single method.

 If you’re not constantly testing different objectives and diversifying your approach, you’re on a one-way track to failure and frustration.
-With that said, be sure to split test everything you can, and never stop trying new things.
+Keep split testing everything you can, and never stop trying new things.

 Don't forget to share this with a friend and make them some $$!